What Products do I need to Order?

 Answer: Yes, if you are using a machine to apply the rubbing compound.
 These swirl marks can be taken out with a polishing compound which is much finer than rubbing compound.

-Question: Will your rubbing compound dull the existing paint?
+Question: Will your rubbing compound dull the existing finish?

 Question: What is the difference between your rubbing compound and the stuff they sell in the stores?